A confounding bridge approach for double negative control inference on causal effects: Estimation

 \section{Estimation}

-We focus on estimation of the average causal effect $\Delta=E\{Y(x_1)-Y(x_0)\}$ that compares potential outcomes under two exposure levels $x_1$ and $x_0$.
+We focus on estimation of the average causal effect $\Delta=E\{Y(x_1)-Y(x_0)\}$ that contrasts potential outcomes mean under two exposure levels $x_1$ and $x_0$.
 We first consider estimation with i.i.d. data samples and then generalize to time-series data.
-Suppose that one has specified a parametric model for the confounding bridge, $b(W,V,X;\gamma)$.
+Suppose that one has specified a parametric model for the outcome confounding bridge, $b(W,V,X;\gamma)$.
+Practically, we recommend users start with a linear additive $b(W, X) = \gamma_1W + \gamma_2 X$ or exponential multiplicative $b(W, X) = \exp(\gamma_1W + \gamma_2 X)$.
+However, a misspecified low dimensional model $b(W, X)$ can potentially lead to a biased result.
+The users can use a variety of more flexible approaches such as semiparametric (e.g. partially linear model, single index model) or nonparametric (e.g. generalized additive, reproducing kernels, neural networks, see \citet{cui2020semiparametric, kallus2021causal}), to check the robustness of the estimated causal effect on $b(W,X)$, thus further alleviating concerns about misspecification bias.
 A standard approach to estimate $\theta=(\gamma,\Delta)$ is the generalized method of moments \citep{hansen1982large,hall2005generalized}.
 We let $D_i=(X_i,Z_i,Y_i,W_i,V_i),1\leq i \leq n$ denote the observed data samples.
+Define the vector of moment restrictions